moveit/moveit_pr2/pr2_moveit_tutorials/kinematics/src/doc/index.rst

 Compiling the code
 ^^^^^^^^^^^^^^^^^^
-Follow the instructions for compiling code from source.
+Follow the `instructions for compiling code from source <http://moveit.ros.org/wiki/Installation>`_.

 The launch file
 ^^^^^^^^^^^^^^^